afard665/Multi_agent/README.md

 ```

 ## Learning + Memory
-- Question history and agent performance stored in `backend/memory/meta-memory.json`.
+- Runtime data is stored in `backend/memory/*.json` (gitignored).
-- Prompt versions stored in `backend/memory/prompt-store.json` with rollback support.
+- Runs are logged in `backend/logs/runs.jsonl` (gitignored).
-- Runs logged in `backend/logs/runs.jsonl`.
+- Example seed files are in `backend/memory/*.example.json`.

 ## Adding Agents
 Use the dashboard Agents page or POST `/api/agents` with admin key.
-Agents are persisted in `backend/memory/agents.json`.
+Agents are persisted in `backend/memory/agents.json` (runtime).

 ## Prompt Evolution
 Meta-supervisor can propose updates recorded in the prompt store.
 You can inspect versions via UI and rollback.